ioanmeri/complete-cyber-security-network/08-how-we-are-tracked-online.md

 Tool: ipleak.net

 But if you remove the ability of your browser to give out information, you're going to remove functionality from your browser

 ---

+## Browser and Browser Functionality

+Your browser functionality can also give information to track you.
+For example
+- Geo location
+- Security features
+  - Safe Browsing
+  - Phishing protection
+- browser.send_pings
+- WebRTC
+  - can be used for tracking and IP discovery
+- Extensions and plugins
+  - WOTWeb of Trust
+  - HTML5 Canvas Fingerprinting (Using JS)
+- Browser history

+They can find info that is more relevant to you or rather advertising to you

+Tool: `www.browserleaks.com/geo`

+**Security Features**

+Browser have security features such as safe browsing and phishing protection.
+These beacon out every time you visit a website to check whether or not that site is known to have problems in relation to malware and phishing

+This is good for security but is a privacy problem

+---